usdoj-crt/crt-portal/README.md

 ### Subsequent deploys

-Deploys will happen via Circle CI.
+We deploy from CircleCI.

-    - For deploys to dev, it will deploy after tests pass, when a PR is merged into the develop branch.
+* The app will deploy to dev when the tests pass and a PR is merged into `develop`.
-    - For deploys to staging, it will deploy after tests pass, when we make or update a branch the starts with "release/".
+* The app will deploy to staging when the tests pass and when we make or update a branch that starts with `release/`.
-    - Once we are cleared to deploy to prod, it will deploy after tests pass, when we merge the release into the master branch.

-As a back up contingency, you can deploy just with a push using the manifest:

-    cf push -f manifest_space.yml
+* The app will deploy to prod when the tests pass and a PR is merged into `master`.

+When CircleCI tries to deploy two PRs back-to-back, one of them can fail.
+In this case, you can restart the failed deploy process by clicking the "Rerun Workflow" button.

 # Background notes